James J. Martin (priest): LGBTQ+ Advocacy

 Martin addressed the Association of Catholic Colleges and Universities (ACCU), with over three-fourths of the Associations' school presidents in attendance, urging them to take steps to promote inclusion.
 Rev. Dennis H. Holtschneider, president of the ACCU, remarked that Martin was warmly received by "a new generation of Catholic college presidents" who reflect "the influence of Pope Francis".
-But J.D.
-Flynn, editor-in-chief of Catholic News Agency, contended that Martin presented in his address a "vision of the human person at odds with Catholic teaching".
+J.D.
+Flynn, editor-in-chief of EWTN-owned Catholic News Agency, contended that Martin presented in his address a "vision of the human person at odds with Catholic teaching".
 Flynn wrote that "every initiative" recommended by Martin, such as "Lavender graduation" or "L.G.B.T spiritualities, theologies, liturgies and safe spaces", was designed "to affirm the lie that sexual inclination or orientation is, in itself, identity".

+In December 2023, when Pope Francis published the declaration Fiducia supplicans, that allowed priests to give non-liturgical blessings to same-sex couples, Martin, described the declaration as "a major step forward in the church's ministry to LGBTQ people" and demonstrated the church affirming same-sex couples' desire "for God's presence and help in their committed and loving relationships".
+The next day, he blessed a civilly married, same-sex couple.

+Other

+Christian Post and Lifesitenews reported that Martin attracted further controversy in March 2021, after he posted a tweet on a reflection from the director of a campus ministry at St. Martin de Porres High School, that referred to God as "her" and suggested that using female imagery as a representation of God is "theologically correct."

 Relationship with the Vatican

 In 2017, Pope Francis appointed Martin as a consultant to the Vatican's Dicastery for Communication.

 On August 23, 2018, Martin delivered an address at the Vatican's World Meeting of Families in Dublin, Ireland.
 His talk focused on how Catholics can more effectively engage with LGBT members of their communities, using biblical examples of Jesus interacting with the Samaritan woman and Zacchaeus to illustrate the call to inclusive community.

 On September 30, 2019, Martin was received by Pope Francis in a private audience in the papal library of the Vatican's Apostolic Palace.

 In June 2021, Martin received a handwritten letter in which Pope Francis praised Martin, writing how, "Thinking about your pastoral work, I see that you are continually seeking to imitate this style of God".

 In May 2022 Martin sent three questions to the Pope about the relation of the LGBT community with the Church.
 The Pope answered the three questions.